omeratila7/rent-a-car-form-app/README.md

-You can find project report at REPORT.pdf file
+You can find project report at REPORT.pdf file and queries to create database at sql folder